shreesha84/Overnight_Hackathon_Doddanekkundi-Dominators_ShreeshaDR/readme.txt

 ## Prerequisites

 * Python 3.8 or higher.
-* The following Python libraries:
+* The libraries from requirements.txt